mamba-org/quetz/docs/source/qeps/qep-001-user-permissions.rst

 * empty

-  - can modify their user data
+  - can read their user data

 * ``member``